A Brother and 7 Siblings: Plot

 He tries to prepare the presentation on his old laptop, but it keeps crashing.
 That night, Maurin shows up with her laptop and stays overnight to help care for the still-recovering Ano while Moko works on the project.
 Thanks to her support, he delivers a successful presentation and lands the job.
 He comes home that evening with martabak to celebrate—only to find that Osa and Eka have returned from Australia.

 The family later takes a short vacation to a resort owned by one of Moko’s clients.
-There, Erna—a resort employee—recognizes Ais and turns out to be the biological sister of Mr. Nanang, Ais’s former guardian.
+There, Erna—a resort employee—recognizes Ais and turns out to be her and Nanang's relative.
+She reveals that she and her husband want to take care of Ais.
 Eka suggests that Erna take over caring for Ais.

 Moko is then assigned to a project in Anyer, which means being away from his family for a while.
 While he’s gone, Eka frequently calls asking for money for household expenses, while Moko finds it increasingly difficult to reach his nieces and nephews.
-When the project wraps up, Moko is asked to present it to the client.
+When the project wraps up, Moko is asked to present it to the client, a resort owner.
 However, a disagreement with the resort owner leads to Moko being removed from the meeting and reprimanded by Mr. Sam.

 Sensing something is wrong back home, Moko decides to return.
 On his way, he visits Ais and learns the truth: since Moko left, Woko, Nina, and Ano have all been working to keep the household running.
 Moko is stunned and immediately picks each of them up from their respective jobs.

 Back at home, he finds out that Eka has been missing for two months after falling victim to an investment scam.
 Moko gathers the kids in the living room and insists they stop working—he wants to be the sole provider for the family.
 However, one by one, they speak up, expressing their desire to contribute and not be a burden.

 Maurin steps in to share her perspective.
 She agrees with Moko’s sentiment that no one in the family is a burden, but disagrees with his belief that he must carry everything alone.
 She admits she never stopped fighting for a future with him and reminds the family that it’s okay—even necessary—for everyone to support one another.

 In the end, Moko and his nieces and nephews embrace—reaffirming their love and commitment to face life’s challenges together.

 Moko reflects on the early days of moving into the house.
 Over time, Osa begins to reconnect with her family, and their relationships grow warmer.
 One day, Moko watches his family gathered around the dinner table, laughing together—and realizes that, despite everything, they’re home.